exoscale/stelling/fxauthorizer/README.md

 * `Rule`: The CEL expression which will be validated for each request.
 Required

 ## Request schema
-While most parameters are shared between Http and Grpc requests, they have been tailored to their respective protocols.
+While most parameters are shared between HTTP and gRPC requests, they have been tailored to their respective protocols.
 For the most up to date definitions check [schema/schema.proto](./schema/schema.proto).

 ## Example policies